tamylaa/clodo-framework/docs/FRAMEWORK-ARCHITECTURE-ANALYSIS.md

 ## Executive Summary

-This document provides a complete technical analysis of the LEGO Framework architecture, file organization, execution algorithms, and intelligent features.
-The framework implements a sophisticated Lego-based software architecture where components serve as reusable "bricks" that can be assembled for complex enterprise applications.
+This document provides a complete technical analysis of the CLODO Framework architecture, file organization, execution algorithms, and intelligent features.
+The framework implements a sophisticated Clodo-based software architecture where components serve as reusable "bricks" that can be assembled for complex enterprise applications.

 **Key Insights:**
 - Dual interface design: Library components (src/) for programmatic use + CLI tools (bin/) for development